Coombe Trenchard House and Garden

 Coombe Trenchard Gardens

-During the course of the late 20th century the gardens received minimal maintentance, with the result that they became overgrown and clogged with overgrown trees.
+During the course of the late 20th century, the gardens received minimal maintenance, with the result that they became overgrown and clogged with overgrown trees.
 After purchasing the house in 2007 new owners Sarah and Philip Marsh set about the considerable task of bringing the gardens back to their Edwardian glory.

 In 2011 and 2012 Coombe Trenchard hosted the Gardens Illustrated magazine 'Arts and Crafts' Garden Festival.
 The garden is regularly open to visitors, while the house is open to prebooked groups and for country house Bed and Breakfast stays.

 Many thanks to Coombe Trenchard for the photos that accompany this article

 About Coombe Trenchard

 Address: Lewtrenchard, Devon, England, EX20 4PW

 Attraction Type: Historic House